 My whole trip the general consensus from other travelers has been to visit Santiago as quickly as possible.
-It’s for this reason I only allowed two days in Chile’s capital.
-But had I known how much I would love it I would have spent at least 4 days here.
+If I had a dollar for everytime someone said ‘get in and get out’ I’d be able to travel for another year.
+So It’s for this reason I only allowed two days in Chile’s capital.
+But there are actually a tonne of fun things to do in Santiago Chile.
+And had I known how much I would love it I would have spent at least 4 days here.
 Calling all those on a tight time frame!
-From museums to hikes, here’s all the things to do in Santiago Chile when you only have 48 hours.
+From museums to hikes, here are all the best things to do in Santiago de Chile when you only have 48 hours.

 Day 1 – morning | human rights museum

+If you’re wondering what to do in Santiago Chile for a day the Human Rights Museum should be at the top of your list.
 Get up bright and early and hopefully you can score a filling free breakfast at your hostel.
-(I stayed at La Chimba Hostel in the Bellavista neighbourhood and would highly recommend it.)
+(I stayed at La Chimba Hostel Santiago in the Bellavista neighbourhood and would highly recommend it.)
 Then jump on the Metro to Quinta Normal Station and head to the Human Rights Museum (Museo de la Memoria los Derechos in Spanish).
 It’s a fascinating and chilling look at the Pinochet dictatorship and the human rights violations of over 40,000 Chilean citizens from 1973 – 1990.
 I spent about 4 hours here wandering around the exhibitions taking in this very dark part of chile’s history.
+It’s definitely one of the best attractions in Santiago Chile.

 day 1 – afternoon | walking tour

 There are many companies offering walking tours in Santiago, but the team at Freetour.com came highly recommended.
-It’s rather a long tour – 4 hours in total, but cover the main attractions of the city from the Plaza de Armas to the Bellavista neighbourhood.
+It’s rather a long tour – 4 hours in total, but thoroughly cover what to do in Santiago Chile – from the Plaza de Armas to the Bellavista neighbourhood.
 They even include a stop for some pisco sours and empanadas.
+Does it get any better?

 QUICK FACTS: COST: Whatever you want to tip | TIME NEEDED: 4+ hours | VERDICT: Must-do